 To help you out, we’ve put a list together of 19 delicious New Zealand foods you need to try and where you’ll be able to find them!

 Anzac biscuits are classic Kiwi biscuits made mostly out of rolled oats, golden syrup and flour.
 They have a special place in the heart of New Zealanders because of their association with the Australian and New Zealand Army Corp (ANZAC).
 These sweet biscuits were often sent from the wives of soldiers during the war because they travelled well without spoiling.

 Many cafes in New Zealand bake their own Anzac biscuits so you won’t have any trouble finding them.

 You haven’t had an oyster until you’ve had a Bluff Oyster.
 Fact!
 Succulent and fleshy with an intense flavour of the sea.
 The Bluff Oyster season is one of the most highly anticipated times of year in the Kiwi culinary calendar.
 Whether you have them raw or lightly battered and fried, they are delish.

 Bluff Oysters are actually available throughout the country though nothing beats going to Bluff itself!
 Attending the Bluff Oyster Festival isn’t a bad shout either!

-Being an island country, seafood features regularly on this list (with good reason) and crayfish is a great one to include.
-Fans of Taika Waititi’s ‘Boy’ may recall the scene where the kids complain about another meal of crayfish.
+Being an island country, seafood features regularly on this list and crayfish is a great one to include.
+Fans of Taika Waititi’s ‘Boy’ may recall the scene where the kids complain about “another” meal of crayfish.
 It’s a humorous take on how much this globally recognised delicacy flourishes in New Zealand.